 - 1- Solid Royal Blue colored uniform top and pants only.
-Two to three sets are suggested in proper size. - 2- One White lab coat required (no insignias on jacket allowed).
-The white lab coat must be accessible to you upon request from program faculty.
+Two to three sets are suggested in proper size. - 2- One White lab coat may be required (no insignias on jacket allowed) depending on clinical site.
 You may wear a Royal Blue Scrub Jacket over uniform for warmth. - 3- Solid WHITE tank top or t-shirt may be worn under uniform, but cannot extend beyond sleeve or hemline, (must be tucked in) A solid WHITE long sleeve fitted shirt may be worn under the uniform top.
-(May be required to cover tattoos) - 4- No thermal shirts, oversized shirts or sweatshirts may be worn under or over the uniform top. - 5- Uniforms must be CLEAN, IRONED, PROFESSIONAL and properly sized not too tight or too loose. - 6- Undergarments should not be visible when raising arms, bending, sitting, squatting or doing other movements in the daily routines of performing radiographic exams and patient care. - 7- Hospital issued O.R. scrubs may be worn only when assigned to surgery and should never be removed from the clinical training facility. - 8- You may be required to modify your uniform according to the clinical site policy when assigned to specific areas.
+(May be required to cover tattoos) - 4- No thermal shirts, oversized shirts or sweatshirts may be worn under or over the uniform top in the clinical area. - 5- Uniforms must be CLEAN, IRONED, PROFESSIONAL and properly sized not too tight or too loose. - 6- Undergarments should not be visible when raising arms, bending, sitting, squatting or doing other movements in the daily routines of performing radiographic exams and patient care. - 7- Hospital issued O.R. scrubs may be worn only when assigned to surgery and should never be removed from the clinical training facility. - 8- You may be required to modify your uniform according to the clinical site policy when assigned to specific areas.
 (Example: White shirt, dress pants, and white lab coat)